cypress-io/cypress/docs/source/faq/questions/using-cypress.md

 ## {% fa fa-angle-right %} Can I run a single test or group of tests?

-You can run a group of tests or a single test by placing an `.only` to a test suite or specific test.
+You can run a group of tests or a single test by placing an {% url `.only` organizing-tests#Excluding-and-Including-Tests %} on a test suite or specific test.

-You can run a single test headlessly by passing the `--spec` flag to {% url '`cypress run`' cli-tool#cypress-run %}.
+You can run a single test file headlessly by passing the `--spec` flag to {% url '`cypress run`' cli-tool#cypress-run %}.

-Currently there is no way to specify a group of tests to run headlessly.
+Currently there is no way to specify a group of test files to run headlessly.
 You can read more {% issue 263 'here' %}.

 ## {% fa fa-angle-right %} How do I test uploading a file?

-It is possible to upload files in your application but its different based on how you've written your own upload code.
+It is possible to upload files in your application but it's different based on how you've written your own upload code.
 You can read more about this {% issue 170 'here' %}

 ## {% fa fa-angle-right %} What is the projectId for?

-Once you setup your project to record, we generate a unique `projectId` for your project, and automatically insert it into your `cypress.json` file.
+Once you {% url "setup your tests to record" dashboard-runs %}, we generate a unique `projectId` for your project and automatically insert it into your `cypress.json` file.

 **The `projectId` is a 6 character string in your cypress.json:**